-The newer macOS versions make parents feel safer giving them more ways to block content and functionality.
-This includes camera as well.
-Many users don’t know it but Screen Time window does way more than limiting internet time.
+The newer macOS versions make parents feel safer, giving them more ways to block content and functionality.
+This includes a camera as well.
+Many users don't know it, but the Screen Time window does way more than limit internet time.

-In Screen Time (available starting macOS Catalina) there is tab titled Content & Privacy.
+In Screen Time, there is a tab titled Content & Privacy.

 Open System Preferences > Screen Time.